disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 13. Select **Save**.

-14. Go to My flows by selecting on the  button located on the top left of the page.
+14. Go to My Flows by selecting the  button located on the top left of the page.

     ![](images/M01/M1-EX4-T2-S14.png)